techlaunch/jschallenges/School.md

 * Cachito

 # Challenge #2
 Create a table with the headers "Student", "GPA" and "Class".
 Display all the students from the list matching the object field to the three columns of the table.
-Your code has to result on the example below:
+Your code has to result on the example below, but don't worry about any details of design like row colors or spacing:

 Student  | GPA  | Class
 ------------- | ------------- | -------------